 "Only a fool learns from his own mistakes.
 The wise man learns from the mistakes of others." - Otto Von Bismarck

 I've always loved this quote from the former Prime Minister of Prussia.
-I try to look for lessons to learn all around me, whether they're good or bad.
+I try to look for leadership lessons to learn all around me, whether they're good or bad.

-Fortunately, not every lesson is a negative experience.
-Often, some of the best lessons are what works.
 In my career, I've been lucky enough to work with people that taught me some crucial lessons in how they interacted with and managed me and others around me.
-I'd like to highlight some of those lessons so you can learn from them, too.
+I'd like to highlight some of those leadership lessons so you can learn from them, too.

 John Prendergast, Founder BlueLeaf

-learning how to do doing customer development for his then just started company, BlueLeaf.
+John gave me my first job in tech: An internship learning how to do doing customer development for his then just started company, BlueLeaf.
 John wanted to investigate a new business opportunity and saw me as a young, hungry person he could put on a project he didn't have time to execute on.

 John taught me a lot of things in those four months interning for him, and one of the biggest was...

-1) Never have important conversations over email.
+Leadership Lessons #1: Never have important conversations over email.

 I tried to ask for a raise from him part way into the internship over email.
 He smartly asked that we have that conversation in real time.
 We had a very calm, reasoned conversation that never could have happened asynchronously over email.